ErikPeter2000/HowScienceWorks/README.md

 - `LaTeX/`: Contains the LaTeX source code for the report.
 - `PythonCode/`: Contains the Python Jupyter notebook used to process the data, and some old algorithms I wrote to solve the problems.
 - `RustCode/`: Contains the Rust source code for the DPLL and WalkSAT algorithms used to solve the problems.
+The csv data used is [RustCode/results_more.csv](RustCode/results_more.csv).